 * Revelation 4, the heavenly scene, pictures a holy God, and this sets the stage for the rest of the book, which focuses on the holy justice of God carried out by Jesus Christ.

 * Revelation 5 is all about Jesus Christ, the Lamb of God, the One to be worshiped, and the only One who can breaks the seals, which then sets in motion the end time events and the return of Christ.

 * Revelation 6 tells us about Jesus Christ, the Lamb of God, breaking seals 1-6, which are depicting different events that precede the rapture.
 It is seal six that signals the end of this present evil age.

 * Revelation 7, between seals 6 and 7, speaks about both Jews and Christians, the sealing of 144000 Jews, and then Christ rapturing the church, rescuing her from the wrath to come.

 * Revelation 8-9 speaks of Christ breaking seal 7, resulting in the blowing of trumpets 1-6.
 These trumpets speak of God’s wrath, the Day of the Lord, His judgment of unbelievers on planet earth.

-* Revelation 10-11 tells us about Christ’s return to earth for the sake of the Jews, the two witnesses for Christ, and the blowing of the 7th trumpet, which is that time when the kingdom of the world becomes the kingdom of the Lord Jesus Christ.
+* Revelation 10-11 tells us about Christ’s return to earth for the Jews, the two witnesses for Christ, and the blowing of the 7th trumpet, at which time the kingdom of the world becomes the kingdom of the Lord Jesus Christ.